merkaliser/scilla-vanilla/Randao/Readme.md

 Anyone who want to participate in the random number generation needs to send a transaction to the contract with required deposit as pledge in a specified time period, accompanied by the result of sha3(s), s is the secret number respective picked by participant. `commit` is used with sha256 hash of any number as parameter.
-It acnnot be equal to equivalent to secret 0.
+It cannot be equal to equivalent to secret 0.

 ##### The second phase (reveal phase): collecting valid s
 After the first phase, anyone who submitted sha3(s) successfully needs